chartjs/Chart.js/docs/getting-started/v3-migration.md

 # Chart.js 3.x Migration Guide

 Chart.js 3.0 introduces a number of breaking changes.
 Chart.js 2.0 was released in April 2016.
 In the years since then, as Chart.js has grown in popularity and feature set, we've learned some lessons about how to better create a charting library.
-In order to improve performance, offer new features, and improve maintainability, it was necessary to break backwards compatibility, but we aimed to do so only when necessary.
+In order to improve performance, offer new features, and improve maintainability, it was necessary to break backwards compatibility, but we aimed to do so only when worth the benefit.
+Some major highlights of v3 include:

+* Large [performance](../general/performance.md) improvements including the ability to skip data parsing and render charts in parallel via webworkers
+* Additional configurability and scriptable options with better defaults
+* Completely rewritten animation system
+* Rewritten filler plugin with numerous bug fixes
+* API Documentation generated and verified by TypeScript
+* Tons of bug fixes

 ## End user migration